Nursery Rooms

 Capacity: 20 children & 3 team members

-School readiness is one of the key focuses of our Preschool Room.
-The journey through Baby, Transition and Toddler Rooms has prepared the children for a more structured and focused day.
-Here they start to learn phonics, letter formation, reading and numbers, with the aim of each child being able to write their name before starting reception.
-The Preschool Room is the last phase of their journey with us, and we want each child to feel confident moving on to the next chapter.
-As always, we support this through play, fun activities and the children's individual interests.
+School readiness is one of the key focuses of our Preschool Room; the journey through Baby, Transition and Toddler Rooms has prepared the children for a more structured day.
+Here we start to incorporate learning time on the carpet as well as focused activities that include phonics, letter formation, reading and numbers, with the aim of each child having been exposed to these areas before leaving us to start in reception.

 • Messy play using a range of materials.